Clement-LVD/codexplor/README.md

   net <- get_doc_network_from_project("R/", languages = "R")

   # since this readme is executed from a repo we ask for a "local" folder path ("R/")
-  # At home you'll have the same results with :
+  # At home you'll have the same results with the codexplor github repo :
   # net <-  get_doc_network_from_project(repos = "clement-LVD/codexplor", languages = "R")

    # return a corpus.list object with 2 corpus.line, 1 corpus.nodelist & 1 citations.network
   str(net, max.level = 1)
 #> List of 4
-#>  $ codes            :Classes 'corpus.lines' and 'data.frame':    1118 obs. of  10 variables:
+#>  $ codes            :Classes 'corpus.lines' and 'data.frame':    1134 obs. of  10 variables:
-#>  $ comments         :Classes 'corpus.lines' and 'data.frame':    924 obs. of  9 variables:
+#>  $ comments         :Classes 'corpus.lines' and 'data.frame':    939 obs. of  9 variables:
 #>  $ nodelist         :Classes 'corpus.nodelist' and 'data.frame': 21 obs. of  7 variables:
 #>  $ citations.network:Classes 'citations.network' and 'data.frame':   19 obs. of  5 variables:
 #>  - attr(*, "class")= chr [1:2] "list" "corpus.list"